agiliq/Django-Socialauth/README.rst

 * /facebook_login/done/ We dont have a start url here, as the starting tokens are set in a popup.
 * /github_login/ AND /github_login/done/
+* /foursquare_login/ AND /foursquare_login/done/

 Implementation
 ---------------

 #.
 Install required libraries.
 #.
 Get tokens and populate in localsettings.py
 #.
-Set the token callback urls correctly at Twitter, Facebook and Github.
+Set the token callback urls correctly at Twitter, Facebook, Github and Foursquare.
 #.
 Set the authentication_backends to the providers you are using.